Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Database management system

-For the RDBMS, Klaw is compatible with various database management systems such as PostgreSQL, MySQL, and others.
+For the RDBMS, Klaw is compatible with various database management systems such as PostgreSQL®, MySQL, and others.

 Note: While the above configurations have been tested and proven to work effectively, there are no guarantees that they will suit every use case.